chris-townsend/project-two/README.md

  - [YouTube:](https://www.youtube.com/) YouTube is a free video sharing website, it has been very useful for watching videos on positioning using flexbox.

- - [Audio Compressor](https://www.media.io/audio-compressor.html) Media.io was used to compress my audio files without loosing quality.
+ - [Audio Compressor:](https://www.media.io/audio-compressor.html) Media.io was used to compress my audio files without loosing quality.

- - [Compressor.io](https://compressor.io/)* This was used to reduce the size and load times of my images.
+ - [Compressor.io:](https://compressor.io/) This was used to reduce the size and load times of my images.

+ - [JSHint Validator:](https://jshint.com/) Jshint was used to validate my javascript code.
+It showed any warnings and errors within my code.

 ## Testing
 #